A symbol in zen buddhism called an ensō, a circle drawn open to represent continuous growth.

 • Not tracking you.

-We like cookies with chocolate chips.
+We prefer cookies with chocolate chips.

 Information you provide

-when you reach out/book services.
+when you reach out/book a meeting.

 • Will be used for regular contact purposes and to provide services.